Kyle Van Noy: Regular season

+Postseason

 Personal life

 Van Noy was college roommates and a mentor to football player and former Lions teammate Ziggy Ansah, and best friends with former BYU basketball player Brandon Davies.

 Van Noy proposed to on-again, off-again girlfriend the former Miss Utah USA winner, Marissa Powell in December 2013.
 They were married in 2014.
-Both are members of the Church of Jesus Christ of Latter-day Saints.
+Both are members of the Church of Jesus Christ of Latter-day Saints (the reason behind his nickname "The Mormon Monster").
 They have a son Trae Legend, and a daughter Giavanna Monnae.